Living in Gibraltar · Last updated 2 June 2026

 Is healthcare free in Gibraltar?

-Yes, for registered residents.
+Yes, for registered residents who are contributing to Gibraltar's social insurance system.
 GHA services are funded by the Gibraltar Government and are free at point of use for qualifying residents.
 Prescription charges apply for employed adults.
-Private healthcare is available alongside the GHA system.
+Private healthcare is available alongside the GHA system for those who want faster specialist access.

 What happens if I need specialist care that Gibraltar cannot provide?

 The GHA manages an overseas referral programme.
 Patients needing treatment unavailable in Gibraltar are referred to hospitals in Spain or the UK.
-Travel and accommodation costs are usually covered for GHA referrals.
-The process is managed through your GHA GP.
+Travel and accommodation costs are typically covered for GHA referrals.
+The process is managed through your GHA GP and is well-established, with Spain being the primary destination for many specialist referrals.

 Can frontier workers access Gibraltar's healthcare?

-Frontier workers (those employed in Gibraltar but living in Spain) have access to GHA occupational health services related to their employment.
+Frontier workers, those employed in Gibraltar but living in Spain, have access to GHA occupational health services related to their Gibraltar employment.
 For routine primary care, frontier workers typically access Spain's healthcare system through Spanish social security.
 This is separate from residential healthcare entitlement.

 Are there English-speaking doctors in Gibraltar?